shiy9/4156_F23_Project/README.md

   - Since the `TokenUtil` class relies on environment variables, the environment variables listed in the [above section](#getting-started) also needs to be added to the unit tests run configuration.
 ### Unit Tests
-- Unit tests include `ClientUnitTests` and `OrderUnitTests`
+- `ClientUnitTests`
-- These classes essentially tests individual functions in different service implementations.
+  - This class tests individual functions in `ClientServiceImpl` which are used by Client-related endpoints.
-- When it comes to functions interacting with the database, a mock if provided.
-However, certain functions such as inserting into the database (functions directly calling a Mapper function) are not tested as these are rather trivial.
+  - When it comes to functions interacting with the database, a mock is provided for functions such as `clientExist()`.
+However, unit tests are not done for functions such as inserting into the database (functions directly calling a Mapper function) since these are rather trivial.
+A mock provides little to no value and these functions are instead tested in the API systems tests.
+- `OrderUnitTests` (not required)
+  - All functions in `OrderServiceImpl` are functions directly calling a Mapper function (database query) and thus are not tested for the same reason above.
+Order-related tests are performed at the API level.
 ### Internal Integration Tests and API System Tests
 - Internal integration tests and API System Tests for the APIs include `ClientControllerTests. java`, `ItemControllerTests.java`, and `OrderControllerTests.java`.
 These classes fully tests